 The program's interdisciplinary faculty includes leading political scientists pioneering innovative research and analysis in the fields of democracy, development and the rule of law.

 Larry Diamond is a senior fellow at the Hoover Institution and at the Freeman Spogli Institute for International Studies.
-He is the former director of the Center on Democracy, Development, and the Rule of Law.
+He is the former director of the Center on Democracy, Development and the Rule of Law.
 Diamond also serves as the Peter E. Haas Faculty Co-Director of the Haas Center for Public Service at Stanford.

-Francis Fukuyama is the Olivier Nomellini Senior Fellow at the Freeman Spogli Institute for International Studies (FSI), and Mosbacher Director of FSI's Center on Democracy, Development, and the Rule of Law (CDDRL).
+Francis Fukuyama is the Olivier Nomellini Senior Fellow at the Freeman Spogli Institute for International Studies (FSI), and Mosbacher Director of FSI's Center on Democracy, Development and the Rule of Law (CDDRL).
 He is also a professor by courtesy in the Department of Political Science.

-Michael McFaul is professor of political science, director and senior fellow at the Freeman Spogli Institute for International Affairs, and the Peter and Helen Bing Senior Fellow at the Hoover Institution.
+Michael McFaul is professor of political science, director and senior fellow at the Freeman Spogli Institute for International Studies, and the Peter and Helen Bing Senior Fellow at the Hoover Institution.
 He served for five years in the Obama administration, first as Special Assistant to the President and Senior Director for Russian and Eurasian Affairs at the National Security Council at the White House (2009-2012), and then as U.S. Ambassador to the Russian Federation (2012-2014).

-The Ukrainian Emerging Leaders Program combines academic courses, faculty mentorship, and community engagement to support capacity building and leadership development for program participants.
+The Ukrainian Emerging Leaders Program combines academic courses, faculty mentorship and community engagement to support capacity building and leadership development for program participants.

-Fellows will have the opportunity to take courses at Stanford that supports their area of expertise and also provide them with an academic foundation to further their knowledge base.
+Fellows will have the opportunity to take courses at Stanford that support their area of expertise and also provide them with an academic foundation to further their knowledge base.
 In addition, they will visit technology firms based in Silicon Valley to learn about approaches to different challenges around the world.
 During the final 6 weeks of the program, fellows will present their findings to the program faculty and the greater Stanford community.

-This program is aimed at mid-career practitioners working actively as policy-makers, legal professionals, social entrepreneurs, business entrepreneurs, and leaders of civil society organizations.
+This program is aimed at mid-career practitioners working actively as policy-makers, legal professionals, social entrepreneurs, business entrepreneurs and leaders of civil society organizations.